Breaks With Impact - Doing Good in the Neighborhood

 Service learning program…in Alexandria!
 "It really opened my eyes about the problems in Alexandria," says a program attendee after her three-day experience.

-This program for youth is focused on community engagement.
-Participants will learn more about social issues facing Alexandrians and how nonprofits address these issues, earning direct service hours and service learning hours
+Breaks with Impact (BWI) is a program for youth is focused on community engagement.
+Participants will learn more about social issues facing Alexandrians and how nonprofits address these issues, earning direct service hours and service learning hours.

 This program is partial grant funded throught the City of Alexandria’s Fund for Human Services, and Cabot Creamery and many individuals like you.